dcunited001/dcunited001.github.io/_posts/2016-04-12-the-nature-of-space-time-and-information-implies-universal-language.md

 > That's not new.
 We did that with data we sent out on Voyager, Carl Sagan's cosmic frisbee
 > ... because before it ventures too far outside the Oort Cloud, we'll probably fetch it, get it?

-> It is fairly trivial to map from one language to another and to encode the means for doing so
-> along with the content is not too complicated.
+It is fairly trivial to map from one language to another and to encode the means for doing so along with the content is not too complicated.

-What's my reasoning?
+What's my reasoning behind this idea of universal language?
 First, I'll briefly cover the benefits.
 And then I'll explain how it could be possible.
 It definitely is possible, though what would qualify is debateable.
 First off, **math** is a universal language.
 So that, in itself, qualifies, though math itself isn't really what I'm talking about.
 Neither is a communication